 5. Second Chance Dog Rescue

 Once the foster period is successful, a team from the organization will visit before finalizing the adoption.
-The adoption process may take time, but Second Chance Dog Rescue wants to ensure that every dog rescued has a permanent, safe, and loving home.
+The adoption process may take longer than some others, but that’s because Second Chance Dog Rescue wants to ensure that every dog rescued has a permanent, safe, and loving home.
 They also want to maintain high standards in the dog rescue community.

 Second Chance Dog Rescue Details